 Table 33.
-Intensive e Farming Strategy arrangements: Strategy Directives Ŭ Intensive Farming: Intensive farming in the Bainsvlei area should be used as a tool to improve production capacity and guarantee food security.
+Intensive Farming Strategy

+Strategy Directives Intensive Farming: Intensive farming in the Bainsvlei area should be used as a tool to improve production capacity and guarantee food security.
 Rural Intervention Areas: Due to the diverse settlement patterns and communal farming practices in Thaba Nchu, this functional region must be transformed to create positive economic growth.
 Resource Protection: Farming is dependent on water and soil resources.
 Farming practices and mechanisms should thus consider these resources and be implemented responsibly.
 Targeted Regions Implementation Strategy Functional Region 2: Assist commercial farmers to increase production volumes and capacities by implementing more intensive production systems and streamlining inputs, including the use of fertilisers, specialised infrastructure and optimisation of resources.
 Utilize appropriate research mechanisms to improve agricultural production.
-Identify and develop niche markets such as organic farming, hydroponics, etc. Value Ac The estat Municipa with the facilities potential Functional Regions 3 & 4: Crop production must be encouraged parallel to livestock, as it is considered as a means of increasing job opportunities, spurring economic growth and increasing the competitive advantage of the functional region.
+Identify and develop niche markets such as organic farming, hydroponics, etc. Functional Regions 3 & 4: Crop production must be encouraged parallel to livestock, as it is considered as a means of increasing job opportunities, spurring economic growth and increasing the competitive advantage of the functional region.
 The production of high value crops must be considered rather than the crops traditionally produced within the region such as maize and wheat.
 Such high value crops include cotton, dry beans, soya beans, pomegranate, antephora, pubescens, garlic, panicum, squash and pumpkin.
-The follow to this su General strategies Implementation Strategy All Functional Regions: Supply resource-poor farmers and cooperatives with appropriate farmer support through existing land reform and agricultural related programmes.
+General strategies Implementation Strategy All Functional Regions: Supply resource-poor farmers and cooperatives with appropriate farmer support through existing land reform and agricultural related programmes.